 Table 7.2: The expected first digit distribution, based on the Newcomb-Benford Law.
 Digit Proportion

-However, the NBL only applies under specific conditions that are rarely fulfilled in the social sciences.
+However, the NBL only applies under specific conditions that are rarely fulfilled for data used in the social sciences.
 Hence, its applicability for detecting data fabrication in science can be questioned.
-First, the NBL only applies for true ratio scale measures (Hill 1995; Berger and Hill 2011).
+First, the NBL only applies for true ratio scale measures (Hill 1995; Berger and Hill 2011), which are uncommon in the social sciences.
 Second, sufficient range on the measure is required for the NBL to apply (i.e., range from at least 1 − 1000000 or 1 − 106; Fewster 2009).
 Third, these measures should not be subject to digit preferences, for example due to psychological preferences for rounded numbers.
 Fourth, any form of truncation undermines the NBL (Nigrini 2015).
-Moreover, some research has even indicated that humans might be able to fabricate data that are in line with the NBL (Diekmann 2007; Burns 2009), immediately undermining the applicability of the NBL in context of detecting data fabrication.
+Moreover, several studies have even indicated that humans might be able to fabricate data that are in line with the NBL (Diekmann 2007; Burns 2009), immediately undermining the applicability of the NBL in context of detecting data fabrication.

 For terminal digits, analysis is based on the principle that the rightmost digit is the most random digit of a number, hence, is expected to be uniformly distributed under specific conditions (Mosimann, Wiseman, and Edelman 1995; Mosimann and Ratnaparkhi 1996).
 Terminal digit analysis is also conducted using a χ2-test (df = 10 − 1) on the digit occurrence counts (including zero), where the observed frequencies are compared with the expected uniform frequencies.
 The rule of thumb outlined by Agresti (2003) indicates at least 50 observations are required to provide a meaningful test of the terminal digit distribution